AFG Treadmill Reviews

 Headquartered in Cottage Grove, Wisconsin, AFG is a relatively new company owned by Johnson Health Tech, the fourth largest maker of fitness equipment in the world.
 Sold in more than 60 countries, the Johnson brands include AFG, Horizon, Livestrong, and Vision for home users, and the premium commercial brand Matrix.

-AFG currently makes five folding treadmills and two non-folding models ranging in price from $1000 to $2500.
-These treadmills have shorter running areas at 55" in length, but offer good size motors, hydraulic lift assist in the folding models, easy to read LED display windows, and AFG’s exclusive ProFILE™ performance tracking technology that records the user’s stats for later evaluation.
+AFG currently makes nine folding treadmills and one non-folding model ranging in price from $1000 to $3000.
+Most treadmills have shorter running areas at 55" in length, but offer good size motors, hydraulic lift assist in the folding models, easy to read LED display windows, and AFG’s exclusive ProFILE™ performance tracking technology that records the user’s stats for later evaluation.
 The warranty on the machines is lifetime on the motor and frame, and up to five years on parts, with one-year in-home service.

 AFG 2.0 AT - Everything you need in terms of mechanical design, especially in the areas of power, cushioning, programs, value, and warranty.

 AFG 5.1 AT - Outstanding features, programs, and solid treadmill feel – it’s a durable ride at every pace.

 AFG 3.0 AT - Delivers in terms of cushioning, noise level, power, and quality.
 Unfortunately, the asking price exceeds that of competitor models.